 Figure 1.
 Cancer cell proliferation (Bianconi F, et al., 2015)

-Different assays can be used to check the viability of cells and measure the number of cells, or change in rate of division of cells.
+Different assays are available to examine the viability of cells and measure the number of cells, or change in rate of division of cells.
 The cell proliferation assays can be classified into in vitro and in vivo assays.
-The in vitro cell proliferation can be utilized in cytotoxicity and apoptosis researches; and in vivo cell proliferation are useful to study cell proliferation episode sites and understand the developmental stages of various animals/organs and the pathology of cancerous tissues.
+The in vitro cell proliferation enable to determine the cytotoxicity and apoptosis; and in vivo cell proliferation aims to study cell proliferation episode sites and understand the developmental stages of various animals/organs and the pathology of cancerous tissues.

 Cell Proliferation Assay at Creative Proteomics

-There are many assays can be used for cell proliferation assays.
-These assays can be classified into four groups, including rate of deoxyribonucleic acid (DNA) synthesis, metabolic activity of cells, antigens associated with cell proliferation, and variations in adenosine triphosphate (ATP) concentration.
+There are many assays can be used for cell proliferation assays which has been classified into four groups as listed below, including rate of deoxyribonucleic acid (DNA) synthesis, metabolic activity of cells, antigens associated with cell proliferation, and variations in adenosine triphosphate (ATP) concentration.
 At Creative Proteomics, we can provide various methods for cell proliferation, including but limited to the following table.

 |MTS Cell Proliferation Assay||MTS, a type of tetrazolium salt, can be used to detect cell proliferation by measuring metabolic activity of a population of cells.
 MTS assay is based on the NAD(P)H dependent dehydrogenase enzymes in metabolically active cells to reduce MTS into a colored formazan product that is soluble in cell culture media.|